RevealBi/Documentation/en/additional-resources/known-issues.md

   - The original data is not displayed after a Grid sorting has been removed.

   - CSV and JSON data providers don't detect numeric columns when values have a thousands separator.
-  - Currently, you cannot create a dashboard filter using Google Analytics data.